 What will you do to accomplish your goal on a specific date rather than ‘someday’?

 2. Make yourself accountable

-I told all of my family, all of my Facebook friends, all of my neighbors, the other moms at the preschool drop off—basically everyone I knew—that I was in marathon training.
+I told all of my family, all of my Facebook friends, all of my neighbors, the other moms at the preschool drop off—essentially everyone I knew—that I was in marathon training.
 This gave me social accountability and would have made quitting super embarrassing.
-I had people asking me constantly about how my run went that morning or how many miles I’d logged that week.
+People constantly asked me about how my run went that morning or how many miles I’d logged that week.